intel/neural-compressor/neural_compressor/pruner/README.md

   Pruning on YOLOv5 model using coco dataset [Object-etection examples](../../examples/pytorch/nlp/huggingface_models/question-answering/pruning/eager).

-The API [Pruning V2](../../docs/source/pruning.md#Get-Started-with-Pruning-API) used in these examples is slightly different from the one we described above, both API can achieve the same result, so you can choose the one you like.
+The API [Pruning V2](../../docs/source/pruning.md#Get-Started-with-Pruning-API) used in these examples is slightly different from the one described above, both API can achieve the same result, so you can choose the one you like.

 A complete overview of validated examples including quantization, pruning and distillation results could be found in  [Intel Neural Compressor Validated examples](../../docs/source/validated_model_list.md#validated-pruning-examples).